-- 1. Remove the floor pan mounting hardware (C, Figure 36) and remove the floor pan (D) to expose the battery. - 2.
+- Tilt the left side of the floor pan (C, Figure 28) up so that the locking pins clear the holes in the frame.
+Slide the floor pan to the left until it stops.
+Raise the floor pan straight up and remove from the machine. - 2.
 Disconnect the cables from the battery, negative (black) cable first (B). - 3.
 Clean the battery terminals and cable ends with a wire brush until shiny. - 4.
 Reinstall the battery and reattach the battery cables, positive (red) cable first (A). - 5.
 Coat the cable ends and battery terminals with petroleum jelly or non-conducting grease. - 6.
-Reposition the floor pan and secure in place with the hardware previously removed.
+Insert the floor pan so that the right locking pins go into the holes in the right side of the frame.
+Push the floor pan to the right until it stops and then lower the floor pan into place.